Theatre: Charlie and the Chocolate Factory

 - Dispense With The Pleasantries / Hates Small Talk: Willy Wonka; in "Strike That, Reverse It" he is more concerned with getting the contracts signed and starting the tour:Mr. Salt: Wonka!
 Sir Robert Salt!
 Salt's Salty Nuts!Willy Wonka: (very quickly) Pleased to meet you, Bob.
 Peanut business treating you well?Mr. Salt: Well, actually...

 - Door Closes Ending: At the end of Act One, the winners head into the factory through a heavy metal door; Mr. Wonka follows them through and after Breaking the Fourth Wall to invite the audience in as well slams it shut.
 By that point there's only a spotlight on the door in a sort of Iris Out effect; when it's slammed shut, the whole stage goes dark.

-- Double Meaning Title: "A Little Me" ("a little like me"/"a smaller version of me").
+- Double Meaning Title: "A Little Me" means both "a little like me" and "a smaller version of me" in context.

 - Down in the Dumps: The Bucket house is located near one.
 Both Charlie and his dad stop there regularly to find potentially useful items; it's as much a symbol of possibility and creativity as of decay and waste.

 - Eating Contest: Augustus Gloop is noted as a "three times regional bratwurst eating champion".